-A naive approach to the LMM rate allocation problem would be to apply a max-min-like iterative procedure.
-Under this naive approach, successive LPs are employed to calculate the maximum rate at each level based on the available energy for the remaining nodes, until all nodes use up their energy.
-We call this naive approach "serial LP" (SLP).
-We show that, although SLP appears intuitive, unfortunately it gives an incorrect solution.
-To understand how this could happen, we must understand a fundamental difference between the LMM rate allocation problem described here and the classical max-min rate allocation in [3].
-Under the LMM rate allocation problem, the rate allocation problem is implicitly coupled with a flow routing problem, while under the classical maxmin rate allocation, there is no routing problem involved since the routes for all flows are fixed.
+H.D.
+Sherali is with the Grado Department of Industrial and Systems Engineering, Virginia Tech, Blacksburg, VA 24061, USA (e-mail: hanifs@vt.edu).
+Digital Object Identifier 10.1109/TNET.2007.900407 difference between the LMM rate allocation problem described here and the classical max-min rate allocation in [3].
+Under the LMM rate allocation problem, the rate allocation problem is implicitly coupled with a flow routing problem, while under the classical max-min rate allocation, there is no routing problem involved since the routes for all flows are given.
 As it turns out, for the LMM rate allocation problem, any iterative rate allocation approach that requires energy reservation at each iteration is incorrect.
-This is because, unlike max-min, which addresses only the rate allocation problem with fixed routes and yields a unique solution at each iteration, for the LMM rate allocation problem, starting from the first iteration, there usually exist non-unique flow routing solutions corresponding to the same rate allocation at each level.
+This is because, unlike max-min, which addresses only the rate allocation problem with fixed routes and yields a unique solution at each iteration, for the LMM rate allocation problem, there usually exist nonunique flow routing solutions corresponding to the same rate allocation at each level.
 Consequently, each of these flow routing solutions will yield different available energy levels on the remaining nodes for future iterations and so forth, leading to a different rate allocation vector, which usually does not coincide with the optimal LMM rate allocation vector.

 In this paper, we develop an efficient polynomial-time algorithm to solve the LMM rate allocation problem.
 We exploit the so-called parametric analysis (PA) technique [2] at each rate level to determine the minimum set of nodes that must deplete their energy.
 We call this approach serial LP with PA (SLP-PA).
-In most cases when the problem is non-degenerate, the SLP-PA algorithm is extremely efficient and only requires quadratic time complexity in determining the minimum node set for each rate level.
-Even for the rare case when the problem is degenerate, the SLP-PA algorithm is still much more efficient than the slack variable (SV)-based approach proposed in [6], due to fewer number of LPs involved at each rate level.
+In most cases when the problem is non-degenerate, the SLP-PA algorithm is extremely efficient and only requires O(N) time complexity to determine whether or not a node is in the minimum node set for each rate level.
+Even for the rare case when the problem is degenerate, the SLP-PA algorithm is efficient than the state-of-the-art slack variable (SV)-based approach proposed in [6], due to fewer number of LPs involved at each rate level.

 We also extend the PA technique for the LMM rate allocation problem to address the so-called maximum node lifetime curve problem in [6], which we call LMM node lifetime problem.
-We show that the SLP-PA approach is much more efficient than the slack variable (SV)-based approach described in [6].
+We show that the SLP-PA approach is much more efficient than the slack variable (SV)-based approach (SLP-SV) described in [6].
 More importantly, we show that there exists a simple and elegant duality relationship between the LMM rate allocation problem and the LMM node lifetime problem.
-As a result, it is sufficient to solve only one of these two problems and important insights can be obtained by inferring duality results for the other problem.
+As a result, it is sufficient to solve only one of these two problems.
+Important insights can be obtained by inferring duality results for the other problem.